Anderson-Lai/ib-notes/hleconomics/economics.md

 the inverse is true for both of these effects
 this can be used alongside the **law of diminishing marginal utility**

+# Sept.
+19, 2024

+moral vs natural philosophy
+moral - events and phenomena in the social world (economics)
+natural - events and phenomena in the natural world

+Adam Smith was the first to try to explain the economy in a systematic way

+## Adam Smith - Father of Economics
+wrote The Wealth of Nations
+mostly borrowed ideas of his time
+tried to explain how an economy can hold itself together and grow

+wanted to explain how an economic system without government control could prosper (was in a time where repressive government were under attack)
+if everyone does the best for oneself -> greatest good for society

+leads to competition
+keeps people's self-interest in check

+the **invisible hand**
+decisions that lead to the self-regulation of the market due to self-interest

+also known as the **laissez faire** economy (free market without government intervention)

+Adam Smith acknowledged the government should provide national defence, security and justice, and public infrastructure
+all this is financed through taxation

+believed competeition would cause monopolies to not arise

+allowed for *specialization* and *absolute advanage*
+absolute advantage - a country should produce that which it can produce the most efficiently
+if all countries traded amongst each other, and used absolute advantage, all would benefit

+## Classical Economics
+concerned with growth of the economy and distribution of income

+**Jeremy Bentham** promoted **utilitarianism**, a philosophy of ethics
+an action is right if it promotes the most happniess for the largest number of people

+**John Stuart Mill** furthered the idea of utilitarianism; the most important factor is happiness

+concerned with what gave products its *value*
+original **labour theory of value** - value comes from the amount of labour put in to cerate the product

+two main factors:
+- utility, the pleausre from consuming something
+- the cost of consuming one more unit of the good (**marignal utility**)

+## Say's Law
+in ordinary circumstances, unemployment would not arise for long periods of time as the economy would keep producing as much as is required to keep workers fully employed

+that being - **supply creates its own demand**
+a firm creating products provides workers enough money to buy products

+when the Great Depression came, general economics split into micro and macroeconomics to explain unemployment (economics was whole at this point)

+## Karl Marx
+based off the *labour theory of value*
+noticed **surplus value**
+surplus value - the excess profit firm owners make based off the price the product was sold and the wages the owners paid to get said product

+believed capitalism was unstable
+firm owners want to maximize profit, and would keep trying to find machines to automate the production process
+would lead to unemployment and poor working conditions

+his insights are still useful today (recurrence of crises, growing job insecurities, unemployment due to rapid techonlogical change)
+had influence on social sciences (sociology, anthropology, political science, etc.)

+## John Maynard Keynes
+wages were sticky (meaning difficult to fall), and thus so were prices
+if wages fell, workers would have less to spend
+spending would go down, but prices would not as wages were sticky
+thus, the economic system could not on its own go back to full employment

+argued government would have to intervene by increasing government spending
+building more schools, roads, etc. would help unemployment (concept of a ***multiplier***)

+argued government intervention is needed to avoid prolonged recessions and high unemployment

+lead to the development of macroeconomics

+## Monetarism and New Classical Economics
+Milton Friedman emphasized the role of money in the economy
+change in the money supply affects output in the short-term, and prices levels in the long-term

+Robert Lucas emphasized the importance of individuals and their 'rational expectations' of inflation and government policy (new classical economics)

+these two different principles share a unifying principle - *the role of markets in bringing the economy back to a situation where there is full employment without any government intervention*

+argued government intervention *causes* sticky prices and wages due to trade unions, minimum wage laws, etc.
+supply and demand would fix the markets on their own and achieve high levels of output and full employment

+rejects Keynesian economics and returns back to laissez-faire, giving the term *new classical*

+## Behavioural Economics
+argues the humand mind works in ways that are not rational
+experiments and evidence are used to create an economic theory, not a theory being created first, then it being used to explain human behaviour this is then used to create economic policies

+**circular economy** - rather than creating products then throwing them out, we repurpose or repair those items to achieve sustainable development